Awire9966/SystemBridge/README.md

 # SystemBridge
 This Program Allowes you to connect to the many useful features of windows.
-With a Basic UI and A API that is so easy to use, anybody can have this on their computer.
+With a Basic UI and an API that is so easy to use, anybody can have this on their computer.

 Please Read Below for the license: